Guide for night sailing in a solar-powered boat

 The possibility of going out in the evening brings an extraordinary dimension to solar yachting.
 What a pleasure it is to glide silently while barely hearing the lapping of the waves.
 It's a bit like hovering on the waves with family and friends.
 With a bit of luck you may even see a fireworks display.

 The seaZen Academy offers a complete set of solar navigation guides.
 Progress at your own pace, safely and without a permit.
-This guide corresponds to Level 3 for a departure from the Beaulieu site.
+This guide is from Beaulieu's Boat Club Level 4.

 Don't forget to turn on the position lamps.
 This is mandatory.
 For your information and comfort, the sunroof is also equipped with light spots.